dhanushrichandrasekar/Quiz/README.md

 # 🎯 Interactive Quiz Website for Kids

 ### This quiz is designed to make learning fun with exciting questions on different topics and to test knowledge! 🌟

-🚀 This fun and engaging quiz application is designed to make learning enjoyable for kids with colorful visuals, cartoons, exciting questions and also to test their knowledge!
+🚀 The Quiz App makes learning fun for kids with exciting questions on various topics!
+Featuring colorful visuals, playful cartoons, and instant feedback, it creates an engaging and enjoyable experience while testing their knowledge. 🌟

 ---